 - From the left panel of the window that will be displayed extend the Network Adapters entry.

 - From the list that will be displayed right-click on the wireless adapter and choose Properties.

-- Switch to Driver tab and afterwards click on Update Driver.
+- Switch to Driver tab and afterward click on Update Driver.